babak2/AA_OD_Analyzer/README.md

 ## Command Line Arguments

-AA_OD_Analyzer supports the following command-line arguments:
+AA_OD_Analyzer supports the following command-line arguments

+`--log`
-    `--log` : Enables logging, displaying information messages to the console and writing them to the 'logfile.log' file.
+: Enables logging, displaying information messages to the console and writing them to the 'logfile.log' file.

 Example usage: